-Students will work in pairs.
-This pairing is student choice initially, but the instructor reserves the right to rearrange groups as the semester progresses.
+Students will work in groups of three, if possible.
+This selection of lab partners is student choice initially, but the instructor reserves the right to rearrange groups as the semester progresses.

 You are not required to wear a face covering/mask over the mouth and nose while in academic buildings at this time, but you may for personal reasons.
 Do NOT come to lab if you have a temperature of 100.4°F or higher, or other coronavirus symptoms, and call Health Services IMMEDIATELY.
-If you test positive for COVID, you must be in isolation for 5 days, and must wear a mask for the next 5 days.
-If you have come in contact with a person who has COVID, you must wear a mask for 10 days.
+If you test positive for COVID, you must be follow the college's procedures for isolation and the wearing of a mask.